Cirsium palustre

 - First observed in 1910 in Newfoundland, now has limited distribution in BC

-- Transported by vehicles, machinery and humans.
+- Transported by vehicles, machinery, and humans.

-- Naturally by wind and animals
+- Spreads naturally by wind and animals

 Consequences of invasion